-Not everything can be solved in a 30 to 60-minute immigration consultation.
+Although many things can be solved during a consultation, not everything can be solved in a timeframe of one immigration consultation.
 Sometimes, attorneys will need to look at additional documents and ask additional questions to provide you with thorough answers to case-specific topics.
 This is especially true if you have a case in process, or have a long immigration history.
 In these cases, an immigration attorney will want to review the submitted case or look through immigration history-related documents.

 If you do not have copies of your documents, your file can be requested from the government by the immigration attorney.

 We understand that you come to an immigration attorney for help.
 Our team is here to provide you with maximum value.

 Our immigration attorneys will not try to sell you on any specific path or any specific service.
 We will recommend a strategy and explain our reasoning.
 We will also spend the time during the consultation to provide you with maximum relevant and useful information so that you can make the best-informed decision.